praddy18597/praddy18597/README.md

 Hi there 👋
 My name is Pradeep Kamble.
 About me, I'm Highly Ambitious, Passionate, Self-Motivated, Technical software engineer and Data Analyst.

-•	🔭 I’m currently working in Openet as a Software Engineer
+•	🔭 I’m currently working in Openet - AN Amdocs Company as a Software Engineer

 •	🌱 I’m currently learning Spring